JankaSvK/thesis-grizzly/README.md

 It is possible to use the application over a custom dataset.
 To do that, firstly it is needed to obtain the features, which the application uses.
 It is possible to generate only some of them, all are not required.
-After the obtaining the data, the original in `images_representations` can be replaced, or a new directory with the same structure can be created.
+After obtaining the data, the original in `images_representations` can be replaced, or a new directory with the same structure can be created.
 In later case, change the path to the updated directory, when running the app.